Stable set polytopes and their 1-skeleta: Introduction

 \section{Introduction}

-We study two classes of $0/1$-polytopes associated with a graph $G$.
-The first is the \demph{stable set polytope} of $G$ (also known as the \demph{vertex packing polytope} in the literature) whose vertices are indexed by the \emph{stable sets} of $G$.
+The family of $0/1$-polytopes consists of polytopes in $\RR^n$ whose vertices contain only entries 0 or 1.
+We study several classes of $0/1$-polytopes, with a focus on those associated with a graph $G$.
+The first one is the \demph{stable set polytope} of $G$ (also known as the \demph{vertex packing polytope} in the literature) whose vertices are indexed by the \emph{stable sets} of $G$ (see \cite[Chap 9]{GLS93}).
 This class includes several polytopes arising in algebraic combinatorics such as the \emph{chain polytope of a poset}, some instances of \emph{matroid independence polytopes}, and the \emph{unipotent polytopes} introduced in \cite{Thiem-FPSAC2017, Thiem2018}.
 We also identify a family of polytopes whose vertices correspond to noncrossing set partitions.
-In analogy with the relationship between matroid independence polytopes and \emph{matroid basis polytopes}, we also study the polytope whose vertices are indexed by stable sets of maximal cardinality.
-This construction includes as a special case the \emph{Birkhoff polytopes}.
+In analogy with the relationship between matroid independence polytopes and \emph{matroid basis polytopes}, we study the polytope whose vertices correspond to stable sets of maximal cardinality.
+This includes as a special case the \emph{Birkhoff polytopes}.

-Our new contributions are described as follows. \begin{enumerate}[wide] \item A new characterization of the edges and $1$-skeleta of stable set polytopes is presented (see Theorem~\ref{RP1skeleton}).
-In particular, this also includes a description of the $1$-skeleton of the chain polytope of a finite poset, which seems to be new (see Section~\ref{sec:chain-polytope}).
+Our contributions are described as follows. \begin{enumerate}[wide, topsep=1ex, itemsep=1ex] \item We present a new characterization of the edges and $1$-skeleta of stable set polytopes (see Theorem~\ref{RP1skeleton}).
+Chv\'atal gives in \cite{Chvatal1975} a beautiful characterization of these edges as well, although that description is valid only for stable sets of graphs and does not generalize easily to other $0/1$-polytopes.
+We will show in Section~\ref{hierarchy} that our characterization extends to other classes of $0/1$-polytopes.
+Our result can be proved using Chv\'atal's result, but we give a direct proof that uses a novel characterization of the edges of a polytope (see Lemma~\ref{lem:edge}).

-\item Among these polytopes, we identify two new families, the nonnesting polytopes $\NNP_n$ (Section~\ref{sec:NNP}) and the noncrossing polytopes $\NCP_n$ (Section~\ref{sec:NCP}), whose vertices are indexed by nonnesting and noncrossing set partitions of $[n]$, respectively.
+\item Among the family of stable set polytopes, we identify two new families, the nonnesting polytopes $\NNP_n$ (Section~\ref{sec:NNP}) and the noncrossing polytopes $\NCP_n$ (Section~\ref{sec:NCP}), whose vertices are indexed by nonnesting and noncrossing set partitions of $[n]$, respectively.
 In addition to describing their $1$-skeleta via Theorem~\ref{RP1skeleton}, we describe some of their facets (see Section~\ref{facets-NNP} and Section~\ref{facets-NCP}, respectively).